 I looked at one fine dining restaurant’s menu and was shocked to find the humble taco priced at MXN 225!
 At a taqueria in Mexico City, they usually go for about MXN 15-20 apiece.
 That MXN 225 taco wasn’t filled with lobster, gold leaf, or caviar either.
 It was made with Yucatecan-style longganiza, which I enjoyed whole plates of for as little as MXN 85 at nice restaurants in Valladolid.

 Playa del Carmen is home to many amazing restaurants but you don’t have to sell a kidney to eat delicious food there.
 I’m not a beach bum so I spent most of my time in Playa del Carmen looking for the best food without breaking the bank.

-All the Playa del Carmen restaurants and food stalls in this guide – serving Mexican and International food – offer filling meals for under MXN 200 (with drinks).
+All the Playa del Carmen restaurants and food stalls in this guide – serving Mexican and International food – offer filling meals for under MXN 200 with drinks (as of April 2022).

 PLAYA DEL CARMEN RESTAURANTS QUICK LINKS